theovassiliou/grav-skeleton/README.md

 Attaching to decyphirwww
 ```

 Hurray.
-You destroy and reanimated your complete website.
+You destroyedgit  and reanimated your complete website.

 To double check that everything is up and running, go to [http://localhost:5555/admin](http://localhost:5555/admin) and log in.
 Yes, you can log in, as the whole website has been backuped, included any users, etc.